 Academic Credit for Internships

 In general, two credits per quarter will be awarded for successful completion of a part-time internship (10 hours per week).
 Four credits will be awarded for completion of an internship of 20 hours or more per week.
 A second internship in a future quarter will be approved only if it is significantly different from the first, and a student will be approved to register for more than a total of four credits of internship in any given quarter only under exceptional circumstances.
-No more than eight hours of elective credit can be accumulated through internship and/or individual learning contracts.
-Only the Director may approve contracts beyond this limit.
+Typically, no more than eight hours of elective credit may be accumulated through internship and/or individual learning contracts.
+Under exceptional circumstances, the Director may approve contracts beyond this limit.
 The evaluations from the field supervisor and student are due at the end of the quarter in which the student registered for internship credits.

 THESIS